zarnasavaliya09/WEB452_MvcBalloon/README.txt

 	check in sql server its updated.

 	1255EST
-	update navigation link Home to Balloons and display product table in Ballons tab
+	update navigation link Home to Balloons and display product table in Ballons tab. create welcome page with images
+	create about us page with image and some introduction about company.